Skip to content

 Carer’s leave

-The Spanish system of carers’ leave arrangements provides three possibilities of leave under the Social Security institutional framework (Ministry of Health, Social Services and Equality, 2015):
+The Spanish system of carers’ leave arrangements provides three possibilities of leave under the Social Security institutional framework.

 • Short-term leave.
-Two days, which can be extended to four if travel is required, in order to care for family members (up to the second degree) regardless of their age, who have suffered an accident or serious illness, hospitalisation or outpatient surgery.
-The leave is fully paid for by the employer.
+Five days of paid leave per year (extended from two), which can be extended in case of travel, in order to care for family members (up to the second degree) regardless of their age, who have suffered an accident or serious illness, hospitalisation or outpatient surgery requiring home rest.
+The leave is fully paid for by the employer.[1]

 • Long-term leave.
 These are reductions of the working day to care for family members (up to the second degree) due to old age, accidents, serious illness or disability.
 The reduction can last for up to 2 years (unless where extended by collective bargaining).
 For public servants, this can be extended for up to 3 years.
 This leave is unpaid but the first year is fully included in the calculation of pension contributions.
 An employee’s job is safeguarded for the first year of leave, after which a position of equal professional level is guaranteed.

 • Reduction of working hours to care for a child suffering from cancer or other serious illness requiring long-term hospitalisation.
 This type of leave is available to parents and enables them to reduce their working hours by up to 50% to care for a child in the above-mentioned situation.
 The leave may last until resolution of the illness or until the child reaches 18 years of age.
+Under the 2023 update, this right can be extended up to the age of 23, or 26 if the disability exceeds 65%.[2]
 In order to be eligible for this leave, both parents must be in employment or self-employed, and only one may benefit.
 The leave also concerns adopted children or those in the stages leading to adoption.
 The loss of income is compensated via a subsidy amounting to 100% of the base salary for the provision of temporary incapacity benefit from professional contingencies, or common contingencies in proportion to the percentage by which the working day is shortened.
-The initial duration of of the leave is one month, which can be extended for two-month periods for as long as caregiving is required (this must nevertheless be certified by the national health system).
+The initial duration of the leave is one month, which can be extended for two-month periods for as long as caregiving is required (this must nevertheless be certified by the national health system).

 • Reduction of working hours for self-employed people caring for a child under the age of 7 or other dependent family members.
 This benefit, in force since 2015, allows a self-employed with caregiving responsibilities toward a kid under 7 or other dependent family members, and who hire a full or part-time employee on a permanent or temporary basis (no less than 3 months; at least 50% FTE for part-time employees) in order to ensure the continuity of their business activity to benefit from a compensated paid leave of up to 12 months.
 The compensation amounts to 100% of the social security contributions of the self-employed person (or a proportion of that for part-timers).